-Over the next half an hour and my first pint of Pilsner, I was introduced to some of the most beautiful places in the Bohemian region.
-However, I was only in Czech Republic for six full days, two of which I planned to spend in Prague, but my friends seemed rather certain that time wouldn’t be an issue.
+Over the next half an hour and my first pint of Pilsner, I was introduced to some of the most beautiful places in Czech Republic.
+However, I was only in Cthe country for six full days, two of which I planned to spend in Prague, but my friends seemed rather certain that time wouldn’t be an issue.
 And they were right.

-We covered a lot of miles in four days, travelling across Bohemia to explore Medieval villages, drink healing water in a world-famous spa town, and climb one of the most prominent mountains in the country.
-Every place we went to exceeded my expectations, and the Czech Republic quickly earned a place among my top 3 favourite countries.
+We covered a lot of miles in four days, travelling across Bohemia to explore fairytale-like villages, drink healing water in a world-famous spa town, and climb up an unusual mountain; Every place we went to exceeded my expectations, and the Czech Republic quickly earned a place among my top 3 favourite countries.

 1. Trosky Castle

 Perched high on steep crags of volcanic rock, the ruins of Trosky Castle in the Liberec region are an icon of Bohemian Paradise (the first nature reserve in the Czech Republic).